CaRi-heart technology

 Reviewed By

-Neil is a Consultant Paediatric and Young Adult Hip Surgeon at the world-renowned Royal National Orthopaedic Hospital, Stanmore, the UK’s number one specialist orthopaedic hospital.
-He regularly manages some of the country's most complex paediatric and young adult musculoskeletal problems and a significant portion of his practice involves tertiary referral work, sent on from other hospitals because of its difficult or rare nature.
+Neil is a Consultant Paediatric and Young Adult Hip Surgeon at the Royal National Orthopaedic Hospital, Stanmore.
+His clinical practice includes the management of complex paediatric and young adult musculoskeletal conditions, with a significant proportion of tertiary referrals for rare or challenging cases from other centres.

 Hip Surgery, Paediatric Orthopaedic Surgery, Trauma Surgery